dblanding/diy-ROS-robot/README.md

 ### Configuring ROS on board the robot
 The `my_robot` folder contains all the code that goes in robot's catkin_ws/src directory.

+[Here](setup-operate/setup-2nd-computer.md) are the details of the configuration and setup of the robot onboard computer.

 After starting roscore on the desktop (raspi4), I ssh to robot, start pigpiod, then launch all of robot's onboard nodes.

 ```